 Publications

 We investigate the role of information frictions in migration.
-We develop novel moment inequalities to estimate worker preferences while allowing for unobserved worker-specific information sets, migration costs, and location-specific amenities and prices.
-Using data on internal migration in Brazil, we find that common estimation procedures underestimate the importance of expected wages in migration choices, and that workers face substantial and heterogeneous information frictions.
-Model specification tests indicate that workers living in regions with higher internet access and larger populations have more precise wage information, and that information precision decreases with distance.
-Our estimated model predicts that information frictions play a quantitatively important role in reducing migration flows and worker welfare, and limit the welfare gains from reductions in migration costs.
+Using novel moment inequalities and data on internal migration in Brazil, we estimate worker preferences and migration costs while allowing for unobserved worker-specific information sets.
+We find that common estimation procedures overestimate migration costs and underestimate the importance of expected wages in migration decisions.
+Model specification tests indicate that workers often have limited information on location-specific wages.
+However, those living in regions with better internet access and larger populations have more precise wage information, and information precision decreases with distance.
+According to our estimated model, workers' limited wage information plays a quantitatively important role in reducing migration flows and worker welfare, and limits the effect of policies that reduce migration costs.

 We investigate the socioeconomic impacts of plausibly exogenous eviction from rent-controlled housing in California.
 Under the Ellis Act, landlords are allowed to evict all tenants from a building and withdraw it from the rental market.
 We assemble panel data on address histories, employment, income, and neighborhood characteristics for all Ellis-evictees in San Francisco and a control group of non-evictees in the same block.
 We confirm that those large-building evictions appear orthogonal to evictees’ individual characteristics after controlling for observable household and neighborhood effects.
 Comparing those two groups with a difference-in-difference approach, we find that evicted tenants between 1998 and 2012 not only exhibit a higher propensity to exit the city but also endure a reduction in nominal income that reaches 20 percent eight years after the eviction, the end of our analysis window.
 Those income losses are also experienced, in the same magnitude but more gradually, by evictees who remain in San Francisco.
 Those large income losses contrast with the income improvement we observe for non-eviction-related relocations.
 The negative impact extends to their residential destinations post-eviction, which tend to be neighborhoods with lower job density, higher unemployment rates, and diminished school quality, particularly for tenants with lower pre-eviction income.
 Specifically, children from evicted households face significant setbacks, evidenced by diminished earnings in early adulthood, suggesting a persistent intergenerational impact.